← Back to 史記

 使

 In the ninth year of Han, Emperor Gao transferred Shusun Tong to the position of Grand Tutor to the Crown Prince.
 In the twelfth year of Han, Gaozu wished to replace the Crown Prince with King Ruyi of Zhao.
-Shusun Tong admonished the High Emperor, saying, 'Formerly, Duke Xian of Jin deposed the crown prince because of Li Ji and established Xi Qi, causing chaos in Jin that lasted several decades and made them the laughingstock of the empire.'
+Shusun Tong admonished the High Emperor, saying, 'Formerly, Duke Xian of Jin deposed the crown prince because of Li Ji and established Xi Qi, plunging Jin into disorder for several decades and making it the laughingstock of the empire.
 Because the Qin failed to designate Fusu early, Zhao Gao was able to fraudulently enthrone Huhai, bringing about the extinction of the Qin sacrificial line—this is something Your Majesty witnessed personally.
-The current Crown Prince is benevolent and filial—everyone in the empire has heard of this; The Empress Lü endured hardship and ate meager food alongside Your Majesty—how can you betray her!
+The current Crown Prince is benevolent and filial—everyone in the empire has heard of this; Empress Lu shared hardship and coarse food with Your Majesty.
+How can you turn your back on her?
 If Your Majesty insists on deposing the rightful heir and establishing a younger son, I wish to be executed first, staining the ground with my neck blood.'
 The High Emperor said, 'Enough, you.
 I was only joking.'
 Shusun Tong said, 'The Crown Prince is the root of the empire.
 If the root shakes even once, the whole empire shakes.
 How can you treat the empire as a joke!'
 The High Emperor said, 'I will listen to your words.'
 When the High Emperor held a banquet, he saw the guests recruited by Liu Hou following the Crown Prince in for an audience, and the High Emperor finally abandoned any intention to change the Crown Prince.

 17

 After the High Emperor passed away and Emperor Hui ascended the throne, he said to Master Shusun, 'The assembled ministers are not familiar with the rituals for the late emperor's park tomb and ancestral temple.'
 He was transferred to the post of Grand Master of Ceremonies, where he established the ceremonial regulations for the ancestral temples.
-As the various ceremonial regulations of Han were gradually established, they were all discussed and codified by Master Shusun during his tenure as Grand Master of Ceremonies.
+As Han's ceremonial regulations were gradually established, they were all discussed and codified by Master Shusun during his tenure as Grand Master of Ceremonies.

 18

 Emperor Hui held court at the Changle Palace to the east, and when he traveled there, the repeated clearing of the roads troubled the people.
 He therefore had a covered walkway constructed, just south of the armory.
-Master Shusun memorialized on affairs, then requested a private audience and said, 'Why does Your Majesty personally build a covered walkway to the high chamber and, wearing court robes, go out monthly to tour the High Temple?'
-The High Temple houses Han's Great Ancestor—how can we allow future generations' descendants to walk above the ancestral temple road!'
+Master Shusun memorialized on affairs, then requested a private audience and said, 'Why does Your Majesty personally build a covered walkway to the high chamber and, wearing court robes, go out monthly to tour the High Temple?
+The High Temple is the temple of Han's Great Ancestor.
+How can we allow descendants in later generations to travel along the ancestral-temple road?"
 Emperor Hui was greatly terrified and said, 'Destroy it immediately.'
-Master Shusun said, 'A ruler makes no mistaken actions.'
+Master Shusun said, 'A ruler makes no mistaken actions.
 Now that it has already been built and all the people know of it, if we were to tear it down, it would reveal a misstep.
 I wish Your Majesty would establish a temple north of the Wei River and, wearing court robes, go out monthly to tour it.
 Moreover, expand and increase the ancestral temples—this is the root of great filial piety.'
-The Emperor then decreed that the responsible officials establish a branch temple.
+The Emperor then ordered the responsible officials to establish a branch temple.
 The branch temple was established on account of the covered walkway.

 19